jacekturek/fuzyecon/3_utility_function.md

 ![image](https://github.com/user-attachments/assets/8329e4a9-a149-4b1e-9815-71be10f85803)

 📌 Here I can suppose there is no shortage in goods (fenomenon) because it would imply that for a greater vector of goods Vx > Vy there is a strong (≻) preference for Vx.
 This is not possible in the chart.

+📌 Hessian in the utility function can be >=0, I can add to the model what is the plot in this fuzzy function, if it's Hessian >=0?
+This can be also called utility function - it is and this is good situation.
+When the Hessian is not >= 0?